- Join The Movement

 - Are you a Christian mission organization?

-- Do you have to be a Christian to be affiliated with The Fuller Center?
+- Do you have to be a Christian to volunteer with The Fuller Center or receive housing help?

 - What is the "Greater Blessing Program"?

 - Why did Millard Fuller leave Habitat for Humanity?

 - Former President Bill Clinton said Millard Fuller "literally revolutionized the concept of philanthropy."
 Why did he form this new organization rather than just retire?